-When the smoker is heated, mix the minced garlic, Dijon and Hhoney mustards, apple cider vinegar, brown sugar and a dash of black pepper in a small bowl.
-Brush the mixture all over the pork.
+Mix the minced garlic, mustard, vinegar, brown sugar, sage and pepper in a small bowl.
+Brush the mixture over the entire crown roast.

-Slice at each rib bone and serve, removing any cooking twine as needed.
-Serve the pan gravy on the side.
+Slice at each rib bone, removing cooking twine, as needed.
+Serve with pan gravy on the side.